ChenqiKONG/OSDFD/README.md

 # Introduction
-**Pytorch implementation of "Towards Deepfake Detection in the Wild: Mixing Forgery Styles via Parameter-Efficient Adaptation."**
+**Pytorch implementation of "Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture."**

 # Prerequisites:
 See environment.txt